jake-yukich/micrograd/README.md

 # micrograd
+*(I forked this repository to contribute a "Parallel implementation in C that prints the same thing" -- jake)*
+##

 > micrograd is the only piece of code you need to train neural networks.
 Everything else is just efficiency.